-- Software developers offering specialized products designed to address specific needs of nonprofit organizations; - Custom-developed solutions; - Providers of traditional, less automated fundraising services; and - Software developers offering general products not designed to address specific needs of nonprofit organizations.
+- Software developers offering specialized products designed to address specific needs of nonprofit organizations, some of which are sold with subscription pricing; - Providers of traditional, less automated fundraising services such as services that support traditional direct mail campaigns, special events fundraising, telemarketing and personal solicitations; - · Custom-developed products created either internally or outsourced to custom service providers; and - Software developers offering general products not designed to address specific needs of nonprofit organizations.

 We compete with several software developers that provide specialized products, such as on-demand software specifically designed for nonprofit use.
 In addition, we compete with custom-developed solutions created either internally by the nonprofit organization or outside by custom service providers.
-We believe that we compete successfully against these companies, as building a custom solution requires extensive financial and technical resources that may not be available or cost-effective for the nonprofit organization.
+We believe that we compete successfully, because building efficient, highly functional custom solutions equal to ours requires technical resources that are beyond the capabilities or cost-effectiveness of custom solution providers or that might not be available within the nonprofit organization.
 In addition, the nonprofit organization's legacy database and software system may not have been designed to support the increasingly complex and advanced needs of today's growing community of nonprofit organizations.